Do I really need a ROOT CANAL?!?

 - A small, protective sheet called a “dental dam” is used to isolate the tooth to keep it clean and free of saliva during your procedure

-- An opening is made in the top of the tooth and the endodontist will remove the soft pulp and nerve and then shape the interior for filling
+- An opening is made in the top of the tooth and the dentist/endodontist will remove the soft pulp and nerve and then shape the interior for filling

 - The root canal is cleaned, medicated, and filled with a rubber-like biocompatible material (gutta percha)